This document outlines recommendations and guidance for running online exams during the temporary suspension of face-to-face teaching.

 - Time allowed for the exam: It is not recommended that exam times are shortened to account for the ability of students to potentially access supportive materials to answer questions.
 A far better approach is to write exam questions that challenge students beyond the level of recall.
 This can be coupled with levels of randomisation that make it harder for students to share answers (see Question Banks below).

 - Images: If you intend to include an image in the questions make sure you include a direct link to the image as well as embedding the image.
 The student might be using a browser that might not display the image within the question text and will need to download it.
+Include an image question in any mock exam to help students identify any issues.
+Use the same process as used to add links to files within pages shown here.

 - Invigilation/support: You will need to be available during this period to help with any technical issues.
 Students should be able to contact you immediately, if they are locked out of a test or experience problems.
 Student s should also know how to send screengrabs if necessary (Windows Instructions or Apple Mac Instructions).
 You should be familiar with the processes in Canvas that extend time allowed and grant additional attempts.
 Read the guidance below on how to provide extra time.